hexalellogram/iPhoneBatteryClient/README.md

 # iPhoneBatteryClient
-An Apple Watch app that displays battery levels from a paired iPhone
+An Apple Watch and iPhone app that displays battery levels from a paired iPhone

-I've got no clue if this thing is functional or not.
-At one point it was, but I recently dug this out of my backups and posted it on GitHub.
-No clue if the version here is the version that works.

-A sample screenshot can be found below:
+### Apple Watch app

+Press the "Update AW % Reading" button in the Apple Watch app to fetch the latest Apple Watch battery percentage.
+This will update the number under the "Apple Watch %" field.

+### iPhone app

+Press "Update iPhone Battery Percentage" to fetch the latest iPhone battery percentage.
+It will display in the iPhone app under "iPhone Battery Level"

+Press "Send to AW" to send this information to the Apple Watch.
+It will appear in the Watch app under the "iPhone %" field.

+### Sample Screenshots

 iPhone UI: